 - Obtaining approval from National Account lenders to be an authorized MI provider enables Regional Accounts to sell loans with insurance from NMIC to those National Accounts.
 Consequently, these approvals are critical to making inroads with Regional Accounts.
-As discussed above, 18 of the 36 National Accounts have indicated that they intend to do business with us. - Achieving connectivity with the largest loan servicing systems.
+As discussed above, 18 of the 35 National Accounts have agreed to use NMIC as an MI provider. - Achieving connectivity with the largest loan servicing systems.
 Many of the loan servicers in the industry who subservice loans originated by Regional Accounts that do not conduct their own servicing operations rely primarily on the two most significant servicing systems, LPS MSP and Fiserv LoanServTM, to subservice these loans.
-As discussed above in "Development of Our IT Platform," we have completed integration with LPS MSP and Fiserv LoanServTM.
-Attaining connectivity with these servicing systems is one of the important steps with respect to both National and Regional Accounts purchasing MI from NMIC. - Achieving connectivity with leading third-party loan origination systems utilized by Regional Accounts.
-As discussed above, we have begun the process of integrating with some of the leading providers of automated loan origination systems, including Ellie Mae Encompass360®, RealEC®, FICS Loan Producer® and Mortgage Builder.
+As discussed above in Development of our IT Platform, we have completed integration with LPS MSP and Fiserv LoanServTM.
+Attaining connectivity with these servicing systems is one of the important first steps with respect to Regional Accounts purchasing MI from NMIC. - Achieving connectivity with leading third-party loan origination systems utilized by Regional Accounts.
+As discussed above, we have begun the process of integrating with some of the leading providers of automated loan origination systems, including Ellie Mae Encompass360®, RealEC®, Fiserv EasyLender®, FICS Loan Producer® and Mortgage Builder.
 The Regional Accounts who originate loans using these leading third-party loan origination systems will be able to automatically select NMIC as an MI provider within those systems.
 The progress we have made to date connecting with these loan origination systems is another significant achievement with respect to our readiness to engage with the Regional Accounts.